-Industry experts hope the 90-day agricultural commodities reprieve from ELD hours of service regulation will be extended and permanently adopted.
+While the ELD hours of service regulation for agricultural commodities continues to be extended in 90-day increments, industry experts would like to see this reprieve permanently adopted.
 But, there’s no promise.

-While there’s still a lot to iron out, what is certain is that even with a 90-day reprieve, agricultural haulers must consider the following when it comes to the ELD mandate:
+While there’s still a lot to iron out, what is certain is that even with a continued reprieve, agricultural haulers must consider the following when it comes to the ELD mandate:

 - Don’t forget your documentation.
 Even exempt agriculture haulers will need to prove their identity when questioned.
 In some states, this is simply an agriculture license plate.
 In others, the trucker will need to produce documentation on the company’s letterhead to prove exemption.
 Know the rule of all states on your routes, and provide truckers with the necessary documentation ahead of time.